AlabamaASRL/asset_asrl/doc/tutorials/VectorFunctionGuide.rst

 	print( X.adjointhessian(xvals,lvals) ) #prints zero matrix of size 6

-As you can see, Arguments itself does not do any thing very interesting, but what it does do is serve as a starting point for defining functions of elements and sub-vectors.
+As you can see, :code:`Arguments` itself does not do any thing very interesting, but what it does do is serve as a starting point for defining functions of elements and sub-vectors.
 For example, we may make a new object referencing one of its elements by using the bracket operator.
 This will return an object of another fundamental type, :code:`Element`, which is itself a function that takes all input arguments and returns the specified element as a scalar output.
-Attempting to address an element out of bounds of the Arguments will immediately throw an error at the offending operation.
+Attempting to address an element out of bounds of the :code:`Arguments` will immediately throw an error at the offending operation.

 .. code-block:: python